 Find out who currently has access to critical data, infrastructure, and applications.
 Note your findings and then assess whether each person needs the level of access they’ve been granted.
 To do this, you need to interview key stakeholders and management to fully understand each employee’s role relative to this data.

 Once you have a better idea of individuals’ roles in the organization, you can begin to limit or reinstate permission to access sensitive information and assets.
 Often, companies give users more privileges than they need to perform their job function, which can leave the network or application open to vulnerabilities.
 Try to limit the number of users who have admin privileges so that you can control who can access and edit sensitive business information.
 For example, system administrators should have access to things that contractors should not.
 As an MSP provider, it is your mission is to ensure that there will be no uncertainty about who has access to what.

 2. Define data retention parameters

-You’ll also need to help the SMB implement a document retention policy.
+You’ll also need to help your SMB customer implement a document retention policy.
 These types of policies are especially important in certain regulated industries that require specific retention parameters.
 Defining a data retention policy is business-critical because there’s an increased risk of data being stolen or compromised when it’s kept beyond those defined dates.